devps123/portfolio/README.md

 - **Service Workers**: Enables offline functionality.
 - **App Manifest**: Allows users to install the app on their devices.
-- **Push Notifications**: Provides a way to engage users even when the app is not open.

 ## Environment